Superman: Secret Identity: Issue #4

-Approximately 25-30 years later, Clark has become an accomplished writer, and Lois a famous designer.
-Their daughters Carol and Jane have come home for the holidays, bearing Superman-related gifts to tease their middle-aged father.
+Approximately 25–30 years later, Clark has become an accomplished writer, and Lois a famous designer.
+Their daughters Carol and Jane have come home for the holidays, bearing Superman-related gifts to tease their father.

 Clark and Lois have noticed that at age 57, his powers are fading, but he continues his government missions, becoming friendly with Malloy during their regular briefing meetings while still protecting his identity.

 Clark decides to do research in his capacity as an author, uncovering records of government research into super-powered people, and concludes that his powers are the result of a meteor shower in Kansas exposing him to unknown agents, and his subconscious shaping his powers to match the Superman archetype.
 Clark and Lois suspect their daughters may also have developed powers, but leave them to explore this possibility on their own.

-In the midst of making a challenging rescue of a supersonic speed passenger train, testing the limits of his slightly-fading powers, Clark is confronted with his daughters, wearing variations of his own red and blue uniform, helping to perform the rescue.
+In the midst of making a challenging rescue of a supersonic passenger train, testing the limits of his powers, Clark is confronted with his daughters, wearing variations of his uniform, helping to perform the rescue.
 Carol and Jane admit that their powers manifested in their teens.
-Clark is proud and somewhat chagrined the girls had known HIS identity for several years.
+Clark is proud and somewhat chagrined to learn that the girls had known his identity for several years.
 Together the three fly to the Maine ocean house where Lois is pleased all three super-members of the family have revealed themselves to each other.

-Shortly after, Agent Malloy, now in his mid-sixties, tells Clark he is planning to retire, and further reveals that he had uncovered Clark's identity decades ago, but never reported it to his superiors: "I have children too, Clark.
+Shortly after, Malloy, now in his mid-sixties, tells Clark he is planning to retire, and further reveals that he had uncovered Clark's identity decades ago, but never reported it to his superiors: "I have children too, Clark.
 Sons" is his only explanation.

 Malloy has since destroyed any evidence that might reveal the secret to others.
 Malloy reveals he has enjoyed Clark's books as an author.
 Clark bemusedly thinks, "I'll have to send (Malloy) a case of Scotch, after all".

 With his daughters carrying on his superheroics, Clark retires as well.
 A decade or so later, now-elderly Clark lives in a world that accepts superhumans amongst them, resulting in advancements in every area of science.
 Jane has teenage sons whom she has jokingly named Perry, Jimmy, and Clark.

 Clark, wrapping up his writing career, publishes his book of research on his own origins, though he keeps his family out of it.

 Retired and content, his powers much diminished but still effective (he now wears a uniform padded with extra insulation against subzero cold at high altitudes), he still flies with his daughters, as well as grandson Perry at times, who has since also discovered powers of his own.